-X-rays were taken in accordance with the Faculty of General Dental Practice (FGDP) Good Practice Guidelines.
-The justification for taking X-rays was recorded in dental care records to evidence the potential benefit and/or risks of the exposure had been considered.
+X-rays were taken in accordance with the Faculty of General Dental Practice (FGDP) good practice guidelines.
+The justification for taking X-rays was recorded in dental care records to evidence the potential benefit and/or risks of the exposure had been considered and x rays taken had been reported upon.
 Staff authorised to carry out X-ray procedures were clearly named in all documentation and records showed they had attended training.